vysheng/tg/README-Cygwin.md

 In Cygwin Terminal, type :

-     apt-cyg install libevent-devel openssl-devel libreadline-devel lua-devel python3 (Install package 'python' to use Python 2.7, or install package 'python3' to use Python 3)
+     apt-cyg install libevent-devel openssl-devel libreadline-devel lua-devel python3
+     # (Choose 'python' instead of 'python3' to use Python 2.7 instead of Python 3)

 libconfig and libjansson is not in cygwin's package, so you should compile yourself.